AdobeDocs/commerce-webapi/src/pages/graphql/payment-services/index.md

 # Payment Services Payment Methods

 Payment Services is your one-stop-shop for online checkout (from settlement and refunds to getting paid).
-Payment Services is:
+Payment Services is designed to meet _all_ your payment needs.

 * Easy to set up and maintain
 * Designed to maximize your profit